jacobrs/HwrkIt/README.md

 #### How to Install

-* Download the .apk file from [Here](https://drive.google.com/file/d/0B2d7QKcZf3UXb3I3Q0ZkRFJzM2M/view?usp=sharing)
+* Download the .apk file from [Here](https://drive.google.com/file/d/0By8SOmpQcCoKV1RnTmloVGw5VDQ/view?usp=sharing)
+* Unzip the file to extract the apk
 * If you downloaded the apk onto your computer, transfer it to your phone
 * On your phone use a file explorer app and navigate to the place where you stored the apk file
 * Then click on the apk and the installation should commence<br><br>